Manufacturing: Solving 4 Major Challenges for Procurement

 Savings and spend optimization is often a top priority for manufacturing companies and their procurement functions.
 Cost management is currently the prime concern for most CPOs, commanding nearly 8x more focus in day-to-day operations.
 Procurement’s contribution to the organization has never been more critical, whether supporting survival or enabling investment for the future.

 Time and time again, we meet procurement professionals struggling to gain visibility and keep track of their savings.
 More often than not, Excel is the go-to tool introducing a set of challenges, such as complex formulas, limited transparency, and manual and time-consuming data management.
-Given the already limited procurement capacity, it is vital to utilize savings performance features in a spend management solution.
+Given the already limited procurement capacity, it's vital to utilize savings performance features in a spend management solution.
 Automated, real-time, and accurate savings tracking ensures the best possible outcomes.
 Also, managing initiatives in a cloud-based solution provide more visibility into the savings pipeline.

-Considering that cost management is a top priority, it is imperative not to neglect the indirect categories.
+Considering that cost management is a top priority, it's imperative not to neglect the indirect categories.
 From a savings perspective, there may often be significant opportunities for cost reduction within these categories.
 And why is that, you might wonder?
 Being frequently overlooked is part of the equation.
 But more importantly, the existing ERP or procurement solutions mainly supports the materials, products, and services directly related to the end product.
 Hence, procurement needs help to increase spend under management and drive insights across all categories and suppliers.

 Do any of the above challenges seem familiar to you and your business?
 If so, you are not alone.
 Fortunately, Ignite Procurement helps you overcome all these challenges - and more.